 Authors: Phyllis Kariuki & Patrick Balla

-Developed by the Global Alliance for Clean Cookstoves, the Empowered Entrepreneur Training Handbook provides curricula and tools for six days of business skills, empowerment, and leadership training.
-It is designed to support organisations who are currently working with (or plan to work with) women entrepreneurs and sales agents in the provision of household energy technologies.
+The Empowered Entrepreneur Training Handbook provides the tools for a six-day training course aimed at strengthening professional and leadership skills of entrepreneurs.
+It has been designed to support organizations currently working with (or planning to work with) women entrepreneurs and sales agents in domestic energy.